Trade Talk Blog I

-s a non-resident importing goods into Canada, you may be eligible for an Input Tax Credit (ITC), which would allow you to recover part, or all, of the GST paid on your imported goods.
+s an importer of goods into Canada, you may be eligible for an Input Tax Credit (ITC), which would allow you to recover part, or all, of the GST paid on your imported goods.
 You can apply for an ITC claim yourself by becoming a GST/HST registrant or claim it through a Canadian customer or purchaser that is GST/HST registered.
-Read on to learn more about recovering GST as a non-resident importer (NRI).
+Read on to learn more about recovering GST as an importer.

 What is GST?